bridgetownrb/bridgetown/bridgetown-website/src/_pages/index.md

 ## Super-dee-dooper features galore.
 {:.serif .colorful}

-Bridgetown's philosophy is if we take the time to build what you'll actually need, you wont have to.
+Bridgetown's philosophy is if we take the time to build what you'll actually need, you won't have to.
 Without having to hunt for any additional add-ons or extra recipes, **Bridgetown** gives you right out of the box from day one:

 {:.info-grid.highlighted-cards}
 - <sl-card markdown="block">